 • provides referrals to other agencies for your next step.

-We are funded by the Ministry of Advanced Education and Skills Development as one of over 300 Literacy and Basic Skills Programs across Ontario.
+We are funded by the Ministry of Labour, Training and Skills Development (MLTSD), as one of over 300 Literacy and Basic Skills Programs across Ontario.
 We also offer a project to support employment that is funded through Service Canada.

 Kathy Kennedy — Executive Director

 Robyn Cakebread — Inspire Instructor + PEC Fresh Good Food Market Coordinator

 Hailey Claxton — Greater Than Communications + Youth Engagement

 Tammy Harvey — Financial Empowerment Coordinator

 Jo-Anne Munro-Cape — Financial Empowerment + Special Projects

 Tess Singer — Special Projects Facilitator, Workplace Literacy

 Scott Whitelock — PEC Fresh Market Fulfillment Manager